 Now let's have a look at the differences between these two cards:

-Receive a one-time bonus of 40,000 miles after you spend $3,000 on purchases within the first 3 months of card membership.
+Receive a one-time bonus of 40,000 miles after you spend $3,000 on purchases within 3 months from account opening.
 These bonus points are worth $400 in travel.

 Earn 2 miles for every $1 spent on any purchase.
 For any purchases you make with this Capital One Venture Card, you will always receive unlimited 2 miles per every $1 you spend.
 Earning double miles on everything ensures an ultra fast accumulation of miles which you can later redeem for a variety of rewards!

 After the first year, you will have to pay an annual fee.
-After the first year of having this card, you'll have to pay an annual fee of $59.
+There is a $0 intro annual fee for the first year; $59 after that.
 You will have to spend at least $3,000 a year on your card just to cancel out this annual fee, which means that any amount in excess of $3,000 will be your upside.
 If you are going to spend more than $3,000 on your card in a year, the annual fee will be very worth it since you will earn double miles on everything you spend on.
 For example, if you spend $12,000 in a year on your card, your upside will be $9,000 x 2 miles = 18,000 miles (after factoring in the 6,000 miles to cancel out the annual fee), which can be redeemed for a $180 travel credit.

-Receive a one-time bonus of 20,000 miles when you spend $1,000 on purchases within the first 3 months.
+Receive a one-time bonus of 20,000 miles when you spend $1,000 on purchases within the first 3 months from account opening.
 This is worth $200 in travel.
-Even if you only spend $333.34 on purchases during each of the 3 first months you have this card you will receive this signing bonus.
+Even if you only spend $333.34 on purchases during each of the 3 first months from account opening.

 Earn unlimited 1.25 miles per every $1 spent on any purchase.
 For any purchases you make with this card, you will receive 1.25 miles per every $1 you spend.
 This is a good offer as some other rewards credit cards only give you 1 mile for every $1 spent, and in this case, you get 25% more miles per dollar.

-Note that only Capital One® VentureOne® Rewards Credit Card has a 0% intro APR on purchases for 12 months (12.24% - 22.24% variable APR after), which is a good offer for those who plan to take advantage of the interest-free period to make a big-ticket item purchase.
+Note that only Capital One® VentureOne® Rewards Credit Card has a 0% intro APR on purchases for 12 months (12.99% - 22.99% variable APR after), which is a good offer for those who plan to take advantage of the interest-free period to make a big-ticket item purchase.
 The sooner you sign up for this card, the longer your 0% intro APR duration will be!
-Plus, you will receive a one-time bonus of 20,000 miles, worth $200 in travel, after spending $1,000 on purchases within the first 3 months.
+Plus, you will receive a one-time bonus of 20,000 miles, worth $200 in travel, after spending $1,000 on purchases within the first 3 months from account opening.